Experiential Learning Depot

 3. Community Action Projects

-Community action projects are similar to self-directed project-based learning activities, but there is an additional community and problem-solving element, which makes it another favorite end of the year experience.
+Community action projects are similar to self-directed project-based learning activities, but there is an additional community and problem-solving element, which makes it another favorite end of the year activity for students.

 It's a cool mix of project-based learning, problem-based learning, and service-learning.
 Students choose a community issue of interest, explore that issue, brainstorm solutions, develop an action plan, and take action.